 Targeting influencers by gender, geography or language

-Using Influencer Attributes filters, there are many other criteria you can define to hone in on a very specific influencer target.
+Clicking on Filters, and then Influencer Attributes filters, there are many other criteria you can define to hone in on a very specific influencer target.

 You can target influencers by gender—female or male.